volkanunsal/ruby_sandbox/README.md

-# RubySandbox - A flexible sandbox for ruby
+# RubySandbox - A secure sandbox for Ruby

 RubySandbox is a code sandbox for Ruby that ensures safe execution of untrusted Ruby code.
 It implements a Ruby interpreter in Ruby that provides APIs to allow user to hook into method calls while executing the code, and allow or deny a call by its class, instance of the receiver, name of the method or something else.